Ritam-Guha/Py_FS/README.md

 * Relief
 * Mutual Information (MI)

-These filter approached can be imported in your code using the following statements:
+These filter approaches can be imported in your code using the following statements:

     import Py_FS.filter.PCC
     import Py_FS.filter.SCC